ascentcore/react-schema-form/docs/index.md

 If the effects of two conditions are overlapping, the last one will overwrite the others.

-Because of Ajv's default behaviour, our library decided to behave the same way.
+The library is implemented according to ajv’s default behavior.
 When the properties specified as part of a conditional if statement are not present at all on the data object, the condition will be evaluated as being true, meaning that the "then" statement will be applied.
 To avoid this behavior, the user can define default values for the properties.

 ## <a name="customization"></a>Customization